Ski and snowboard theft prevention

 Every winter, ski equipment is reported stolen to police.
 Skis and snowboards are popular targets for thieves, especially at busy hills where they are often left unattended or unlocked while skiers are warming up in the lodge, having a snack or enjoying a fun-filled après-ski.

 Ski and snowboard equipment is easily targeted, Expensive skis, snowboards and other items can be easily resold.
-For statistics on theft in Calgary, visit the Calgary Police monthly statistics and crime map.

 Preventing ski and snowboard theft

 To prevent ski and snowboard theft, remember to mark it, don't leave it, and lock it.
 These tips will help:

 - Mark your equipment.
 Make sure your equipment is clearly identified with your driver's license number, initials or another mark to help police identify you as the owner.

 - Keep a record of the boots, skis, and poles.
 Include the make and model of the equipment, the serial number and any identifiable characteristics to police if items are stolen.
 This information should be reported to the police if equipment is missing or stolen.

 - Never leave equipment unattended or out of view.
 A few seconds is all it takes for it to be stolen.
 Use the buddy system or ask a friend to watch skis or snowboard while unattended.

 - Bring only what is needed to the hill.
 Leave any extra equipment either at home or locked out of sight in a vehicle.
 Most resorts or hotels have a special area where skis can be checked either overnight or during the day.
 Take advantage of these secured areas to store gear safely.

 - Separate skis and put them in two different racks.
 Be sure to take careful note of where these are placed.
 Remember to loop poles over skis - this may not prevent poles from being stolen, but may prevent an accidental mix-up and it does make poles harder to quickly swipe and carry away.